miguel-angel-monjas/master-thesis/doc/spark-elasticsearch-setup.md

 sudo pip install docker-compose
 ```

-The shell script, `docker_install.sh` is availabe in the `elk` folder in the Github repo.
+The shell script, `docker_install.sh` is availabe in the `elastic` folder in the Github repo.

 The instance name must be registered in the instances of the HDFS cluster (in the Elastic Stack instance as well) by executing the following command: